-Then, soon after his arrival, a valuable letter knife disappears (a gift from the King of Sweden, no less!).
+Soon after his arrival, a valuable letter knife disappears (a gift from the King of Sweden, no less!).
 The Dowager suspects Young Pegg is behind the theft.
 She’ll hold off on sacking him, however, until there’s more proof at hand.

 Is Edith Expecting?

-Last episode wild child Lady Edith (Laura Carmichael) had a night of passion with her paramore, Michael Gregson (Charles Edwards), as he prepared to leave for the Continent.
+Last episode wild child Lady Edith (Laura Carmichael) had a night of passion with her lover, Michael Gregson (Charles Edwards), as he prepared to leave for the Continent.
 As she eagerly awaits a letter from him to arrive from Germany, Edith makes a visit to London — more specifically, to a doctor’s office in London.
 Could she...guys, could Edith be pregnant?
 And if she is, what does that mean for Edith?
 What does it mean if Michael has abandoned her for German pastures?
 Julian Fellowes doesn’t elaborate so start your speculation now.